IrfanZM/digital-garden-jekyll-template/_notes/arabic-verb-templates.md

 ## Template 2 <a name="template_2"></a>

+Template 2 has a shaddah on the ع kalimah.
 Moving from template 1 to 2, changes the meaning from intransitive to transitive (include the arabic for these terms when you get the chance).
 For example, نَزَلَ (he revealed), to نَزَّلَ (he sent it down), where an *object* is now needed.

 Common verbs in template 2: